European shares down, Brazil-exposed stocks under pressure

 "If you are exposed to emerging markets, you have to try to find other markets that are doing better."

-The FTSEurofirst 300 index of top European shares was down 1.4 percent at 1,415.09 points at the close, losing all of the previous session's gains.
+The FTSEurofirst 300 index of top European shares was down 1.3 percent at 1,416.96 points by 1420 GMT after rising 1.4 percent in the previous session.

-Concern about economic growth in China, the world's biggest metals consumer, hit mining stocks.
-The STOXX Europe 600 Basic Resources Index fell 2.9 percent, BHP Billiton 5.9 percent and Glencore 7.8 percent.
-Both were trading without entitlement to their latest dividend payout.
+Lingering concerns about the pace of economic growth in China, the world's biggest metals consumer, hit mining stocks, with the STOXX Europe 600 Basic Resources Index falling 1.5 percent.
+BHP Billiton and Glencore fell 5.6 to 6.7 percent, also hit as they traded without entitlement to their latest dividend payout.

-On the positive side, Next rose 1.3 percent after Britain's second-largest clothing retailer by sales value posted a 7.1 percent rise in first-half profit.
+On the positive side, Next rose nearly 1 percent after Britain's second-largest clothing retailer by sales value posted a 7.1 percent rise in first-half profit.

 Europe bourses in 2015: link.reuters.com/pap87v